 *When using gluten-free flour, add just the tip of teaspoon of xanthan gum as well

-Preheat your oven to 160° and grease up your baking tin with some butter.
+Preheat your oven to 160°C and grease up your baking tin with some butter.

 Let’s start by separating those eggs, and make sure to put the egg whites in a clean, grease free bowl.
 Put the egg yolks in a different bowl along with the sugar, vanilla sugar, lemon juice and soy milk.
 Mix it all together really well, add the flour and pudding powder and mix some more.